dalesgit/logseq/pages/SD Training Dec 5.md

 			- **Craig**: She is Presbyterian and I am Methodist.
 			- **Linda**: What in your heart would make this right with Jesus?
 Echo to her (D)  the love for Jesus and her contrition.
 			- **Danny**: "Judas" is a trigger for me.
 Judas rabbit hole.
 			- **Nina**: she didn't come to you for SD, but for pastoral care.
 He delivered on that.
 Pastoral care: give comfort or confrontation.
-She expects to be able to use SD in hte call is pastor.
+She expects to be able to use SD in the call is pastor.
+			- **Craig**: what is the goal as SD?
+Not care?
+Linda: "Being OK with what is."
 	- Shea
 	  collapsed:: true
 		- ![Verbatim_Shea_Watts.pdf](../assets/Verbatim_Shea_Watts_1733345912707_0.pdf)